Search by category, archive or keyword

 Why the Recovery Monitoring Program Works

-Relapse can happen at any point of the recovery process, and if it happens, an individual who returns to using drugs or alcohol needs to be quickly guided back onto the right path to recovery – if the addiction recovery process is to be salvaged.
+Relapse can happen at any point during the recovery process, and if it happens, an individual who returns to using drugs or alcohol needs to be quickly guided back onto the right path to recovery – if the addiction recovery process is to be salvaged.

 Some individuals consciously make the choice to relapse, others make a split-second decision that they later regret, and some even relapse when they lose sight of their goal of becoming sober.
 Whatever the reason, our addiction case managers are there to help the client in recovery make the needed changes to avoid relapse.